polotno-project/polotno-site/docs/server-api.md

 ---
-title: Backend API for assets in Polotno
+title: 3rd party assets usage
 ---

 ## How to replace iconscout API with our endpoint?